OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:42

-Ahaz was the progenitor of Jarah,
+Ahaz was father to Jarah,

-> and Jarah was the progenitor of Alemeth, Azmaveth, and Zimri;
+> and Jarah was father to Alemeth, Azmaveth, and Zimri;
-> and Zimri was the progenitor of Moza;
+> and Zimri was father to Moza;

 ---

 ## 1 Chronicles 9:43

-Moza was the progenitor of Binea,
+Moza was father to Binea,

 > and his son was Rephaiah,
 > his son was Eleasah,